microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 - Next, copy the prompt below to test the new new agent with new analytical capability with your data.

-    +++*Classify repair items based on title into three distinct categories: Routine Maintenance, Critical, and Low Priority.
+    `Classify repair items based on title into three distinct categories: Routine Maintenance, Critical, and Low Priority.
 Then, generate a pie chart displaying the percentage representation of each category.
-Use unique colours for each group and incorporate tooltips to show the precise values for each segment.*+++
+Use unique colours for each group and incorporate tooltips to show the precise values for each segment.`

 You should get some response similar to below screen.
 It may vary sometimes.